joinlee/tiny-entity2/readme.md

 ```sh
 $ npm install tiny-entity2 -g
 ```
-at first you need to creat the tinyconfig.json in your project. this file provide some options to command.
+at first you need to create the tinyconfig.json in your project. this file provide some options to command.
 ```json
 {